ballerina-platform/ballerina-dev-website/swan-lake/integration-tutorials/sending-emails-from-a-service.md

     > **Note:** Enable two factor authentication on your Google account, generate an app password, and use the app password in place of your email password.
 The app password can be generated with [this link](https://myaccount.google.com/apppasswords?pli=1&rapt=AEjHL4Mf5XDD4rE79YJpP5E2NoNwhvXMET_TWyBcQRn-HMzt0PI8BmptpMGRiBVIamW-0ECgVZtXxMRA19bL4Wfnq_hmjBEMqA).

-6. Define two [`http:Client`](https://ballerina.io/learn/by-example/#http-client) objects to send requests to the backend services and one [`email:SmtpClient`](https://ballerina.io/learn/by-example/#email-client) client to send emails.
+6. Define two [`http:Client`](https://ballerina.io/learn/by-example/#http-client) objects to send requests to the backend services and one [`email:SmtpClient`](https://ballerina.io/learn/by-example/#email-client) object to send emails.

    ![Define the clients](/learn/images/integration-tutorials/sending-emails-from-a-service/define_a_client.gif)